 Content marketing is one of the latest marketing trends and buzzwords.

-If you’re not familiar with the term, here’s a definition, according to The Content Marketing Institute (who should know about these things):
+If you’re not familiar with the term, here’s a definition, according to The Content Marketing Institute:

 “Content marketing is the marketing and business process for creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience – with the objective of driving profitable customer action.”